 We offer leadership training seminars, college enrichment, community service projects and special events that include:

-YMCA Black Achievers provides students with hands-on learning and enrichment opportunities in various professional areas.
-Youth gain resource tools and professional road map strategies to navigate towards opportunities for success in their career areas of interest.
-Cluster groups are led by professional adult volunteer mentors in the following cluster areas:
+Black Achievers provides students with hands-on learning and enrichment opportunities in various professional areas.
+Youth gain resources and professional roadmap strategies to navigate toward success in their career areas of interest.

 The YMCA is dedicated to helping our community's younger members become the best people they can.